albarema/GWAS_choice/README.md

 More info on how to use glactools here: https://github.com/grenaud/glactools

-> Data
-- Summary files of 30 phenotypes shared at least between 2 GWAS

-> Compute Qx statistic
+### Compute Qx statistic
-- Before computing polygenic scores, if you are working with more than one GWAS, make sure their effect size is polarized by the same allele (i.e.: dervied allele)
+Before computing polygenic scores, if you are working with more than one GWAS, make sure their effect size is polarized by the same allele (e.g.: dervied allele)
   -  Run polyadapt.smk

-# B - Assessing different association methods
+## B - Assessing different association methods
 > Quality control filters:

 - Genotyped SNPs (~ 800,000)